 The riparian zone previously was overgrown with a stance of mature Eucalyptus trees, which were removed.
 Regrowth is threatening the gains that have been made with the control program and follow-up action is now required.
-A large portion of these trees remain (Figure 9) on the one river bank, but away from the river.
-Indigenous vegetation has taken root, such as the omni-present sweet thorn Vachellia karoo.
+A large portion of these trees remain (Figure 16).